iPhone 13's juiciest rumors so far: What's going on with Apple's notch design?

 Most of the recent iPhone 13 rumors revolve around the phone's design.
+Will the iPhone 13 come in pink?
 Will the notch slim down?
 Will the camera bump beef up?
 Will the Lightning port be put out to pasture?
 And what else can we expect from Apple's 2021 lineup?
 According to analyst Ming-Chi Kuo, we should expect to see four models again this year: the iPhone 13, iPhone 13 Mini, iPhone 13 Pro and iPhone 13 Pro Max -- just like the iPhone 12 lineup.

 We've collected all of these iPhone 13 design rumors, camera rumors, and other rumored iPhone 13 features and specs we're excited about.
 We should have another four or five months of speculation before Apple unveils its next flagship, so buckle up and read on.
 We'll update this story as new information becomes available.